diwansinghchauhan/Ask-a-question-to-mistral-hugging-face-api/README.md

-# LangChain Demo with Ollama Mistral Model
+# LangChain-based chatbot using Ollama’s Mistral model On Local